russparsloe/rusty.pro/content/posts/2022/2022-12-24-site-updates/index.md

 It's been a long time since I updated this site!
 Almost exactly 4 years in fact.
 I wasn't totally happy with how the site looked which lead to a bizarre case of not really wanting to update it at all.
 I've finally had a little downtime to perform some updates and I'm much happier!
 Here's what I changed... <!--more-->

 The most obvious change is that I've updated the theme of this blog to use [hello-friend](https://github.com/panr/hugo-theme-hello-friend) by [panr](https://twitter.com/panr).
-I think it's a really clean theme and has support for light and dark modes (you can toggle them with the button in the top right corner).
+I think it's a really clean theme and has support for light and dark modes (you can toggle between them with the button in the top right corner).

 I've added a blank [About Me](/about/) page that I will look to fill in at some point with, unsurprisingly, more details about me.